 Are there subsidies available to offset the cost of author visits?

-Contact us at: email@example.com and we will outline the grants and subsidies that apply to you.
+Contact us with the form at the bottom of this page and we will outline the grants and subsidies that apply to you.

 Why do professional authors and illustrators charge fees?

 Professional authors and illustrators make their living from their books.
 They have spent years honing their craft and have often left professions like law, teaching, librarianship and advertising to write or illustrate full-time, yet the average income for an author in Canada is below the poverty level.
 Authors do not have pension funds, holidays, or sick benefits.
 They write and illustrate with a passion because there are stories that they must share.
 School and library reading fees are a significant part of their income.
 By hosting author and illustrator readings, you help promote Canadian literature.